Setting up Power of Attorney

-Power of attorney is the legal power to deal with another person’s personal and/or financial affairs.
-There are two types: 'ordinary’ and 'lasting’.
+Power of attorney gives someone the legal authority to deal with another individual’s personal and/or financial affairs.
+There are two main types of power of attorney.
+These are:

 • Ordinary power of attorney

-This gives someone of your choice full access to your affairs.
+With an ordinary power of attorney, you can choose to give someone full access to your affairs.
 This person can make decisions on your behalf and deal with your finances while you still have the mental capacity to do so yourself.

-You can limit the power that you wish to give your attorney so that they can only deal with certain assets.
+You can limit the power you wish to give your attorney, so that they can only deal with certain assets.
 For example, you may wish to allow your attorney to make decisions regarding your bank account but not your home.

-There are two types of lasting power of attorney.
+There are two types of LPA.
 One deals with health and welfare and the other with your financial affairs and property.
-You can choose to make one or both of these types.
+You can choose to make an LPA that covers one of these areas, or both.

 Why might I need to give someone power of attorney?

-What are the steps for setting up power of attorney?
+What are the steps for setting up a power of attorney?

-With the help of a solicitor, you’ll need to follow the steps below to set up power of attorney.
+With the help of a specialist power of attorney solicitor, you’ll need to follow the steps below to set up a power of attorney:

 • Seek guidance

-You can do this by contacting the Office of the Public Guardian, whose job it is to provide you with the support that you need to register the power of attorney.
+You can do this by contacting the Office of the Public Guardian (OPG), whose job it is to provide you with the support that you need to register a power of attorney.

 • Choose the attorney(s)